jorgeassis/marineForestsWeb/_posts/2014-3-3-Hello-World.md

 mainHighlights: true

-description: "Lorem Ipsum is simply dummy text of the printing and typesetting industry."
+description: "Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry."

 mainImage: 3.jpg
 multipleImages: